Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 1. Lack of water.
 Blood is 85%, and blood plasma is 90-92% water.
 Therefore, a decrease in this indicator by only a few percent leads to thickening of the blood.

-2. Intensive water loss occurs not only in summer, but also in winter- dry indoor air "pulls water out of us like a sponge;
+2. Intensive water loss occurs not only in summer, but also in winter- dry indoor air "draws water out of us like a sponge;

-3. Athletes- sports are accompanied by the burning of energy, the body increases heat transfer to cool;
+3. For athletes- sports activities are accompanied by the burning of energy, the body increases heat transfer in order to cool;

 5. Fermentopathy.
-A pathological condition in which there is insufficient activity of certain food enzymes or their complete absence.
-As a result, there is no complete breakdown of food components and incompletely oxidized decay products enter the bloodstream, which leads to its acidification.
+A pathological condition in which there is insufficient activity of some food enzymes or their complete absence.
+As a result, complete breakdown of food components does not occur and under-oxidized decomposition products enter the bloodstream, which leads to its acidification.

 6. Improper nutrition.
-Some food products (legumes, cereals, rice, eggs, etc.) contain heat-stable specific protein inhibitors that form stable complexes with proteinases of the gastrointestinal tract, causing a violation of the digestion and assimilation of food protein.
-Completely digested amino acid residues enter the bloodstream.
+Some food products (legumes, cereals, rice, eggs, etc.) contain thermostable specific protein inhibitors, which form stable complexes with proteinases of the gastrointestinal tract, causing impaired digestion and assimilation of food protein.
+The amino acid residues digested to the end enter the bloodstream.
 Another reason lies in the excessive consumption of carbohydrates, sugar, including fructose.

-7. Ecological pollution of products.
-Suppression of enzymatic activity is facilitated by food contamination with salts of heavy metals, pesticides, insecticides and mycotoxins, which interact with protein molecules, forming stable compounds.
+7. Environmental pollution of products.
+Suppression of enzymatic activity is facilitated by food contamination with heavy metal salts, pesticides, insecticides and mycotoxins, which interact with protein molecules to form stable compounds.

 8. Lack of vitamins and minerals.
-Water-soluble vitamins: C, group B and minerals are necessary for the biosynthesis of most enzymes, so their deficiency (vitamins) leads to incomplete digestion of food due to the lack of necessary enzymes.
+Water-soluble vitamins: C, B group and minerals are necessary for the biosynthesis of most enzymes, therefore their deficiency (vitamins) leads to incomplete digestion of food due to the lack of necessary enzymes.

 9. Strong acids.
 Strong acids are the end product of the breakdown of animal proteins.
-If the kidneys cannot cope with the removal of acids, then they remain in the body, acidification of the blood occurs.
+If the kidneys cannot cope with the removal of acids, then they remain in the body, blood acidification occurs.

 11. Dysfunction of the liver.
 Every day, 15-20 grams of blood proteins are synthesized in the liver, which perform transport, regulatory and other functions, a violation of biosynthesis in the liver leads to changes in the chemical composition of the blood.

-12. Hyperfunction of the spleen.
-Causes the destruction of blood cells.
+12. Spleen hyperfunction.
+Causes the destruction of blood corpuscles.

-Blood consists of two parts - formed elements and plasma.
-Plasma is the liquid part, and the formed elements are blood cells, which, in addition to their main functions, also make the blood thick.
+Blood consists of two parts - corpuscles and plasma.
+Plasma is the liquid part, and the corpuscles are blood cells, which, in addition to their basic functions, also make the blood thick.
 When there are more formed elements than plasma, the viscosity of the blood increases, it becomes thick.
-But, before talking about how to thin the blood, it is worth analyzing in detail what thick blood is.
+But, before talking about how to thin the blood, it is worth taking a closer look at what thick blood is.

-There is no such thing in medicine.
-Distinguish viscous blood and increased hematocrit.
-Blood viscosity is determined by the amount of fibrinogen and the level of prothrombin, although blood viscosity may also increase due to an increase in other indicators, such as cholesterol, hemoglobin, glucose, and so on.
+In medicine, there is no such thing.
+Distinguish between viscous blood and an increased hematocrit number.
+Blood viscosity is determined by the amount of fibrinogen and the level of prothrombin, although blood viscosity can also increase due to an increase in other parameters, such as cholesterol, hemoglobin, glucose, and so on.

-The hematocrit is a general indicator of the ratio of plasma and shaped substances, which ultimately also means increased viscosity or, conversely, blood fluidity.
+The hematocrit number is a general indicator of the ratio of plasma and formed substances, which ultimately also means increased viscosity or, conversely, blood fluidity.

 Undoubtedly.
 Blood is not just a fluid in the body that flows through the circulatory system and carries nutrients or decay products, it, together with the nervous system, connects our body into a single whole.
-Increased blood viscosity means that not all of its cells will be able to perform their function, which means that some tissues will receive less nutrients, some decay products will not be excreted.
+The increased viscosity of the blood means that not all of its cells will be able to perform their function, which means that some tissues will not receive enough nutrients, some decay products will not be excreted.

-In addition, to push through an excessively thick mass, an extremely powerful motor is needed, which in the end will wear out much faster.
-That is, you need a healthy, strong heart, the rapid deterioration of which does not bode well.
+In addition, an extremely powerful motor is needed to push through an excessively thick mass, which will eventually wear out much faster.
+That is, you need a healthy, strong heart, the rapid wear of which does not bode well.
 And this is not to mention the possible formation of blood clots with all the ensuing consequences.

-In the presence of viscous blood, blood from the nose very often flows.
+In the presence of viscous blood, very often bleeding from the nose.
 Because of which?
-And this happens because if the blood is viscous, then the body has little oxygen, and because of this, the cells begin to “starve”, respectively, the pressure inside the cells begins to rise.
+And this happens because if the blood is viscous, then the body has little oxygen, and the cells because of this begin to "starve", respectively, the pressure inside the cells begins to rise up.
 In the case when the blood supply to the arms and hands, legs and feet is disturbed, then reddish spots will appear on the hands and feet, which, if touched, you can feel how cold they are.

 What affects blood viscosity

-Blood viscosity is affected by damage to blood vessels, distortion of liver function that affects the chemical composition and increases plasma viscosity, negative changes in the condition of the membranes of erythrocytes and platelets, leading to vigorous adhesion of these cells.
+Blood viscosity is affected by vascular damage, distortion of liver function, which affects the chemical composition and increases plasma viscosity, negative changes in the state of the membranes of erythrocytes and platelets, leading to vigorous adhesion of these cells.

-The ratio of the cell mass to the liquid part of the blood also affects the viscosity of the blood.
+The blood viscosity is also influenced by the ratio of the cell mass to the liquid part of the blood.
 Like all indicators of the body, this one should not be high, not low, but normal.

-The danger of high blood viscosity is an increased risk of blood clots in the heart and blood vessels.
+The danger of high blood viscosity is the increased risk of blood clots in the heart and blood vessels.

-The cause of the thrombus is viscous blood
+The cause of the blood clot is viscous blood

-Due to problems with the thyroid gland, the stomach malfunctions: bile and pancreatic enzymes enter the duodenum late, when all the food has already moved into the intestines.
-At this time, in the empty stomach, the pressure drops, and in the intestines, into which the food went, it rises.
-Due to the difference in pressure, bile and pancreatic enzymes (it is a very powerful alkali in quality) enter the stomach, where hydrochloric acid is contained.
-Due to the reaction between them, hydrochloric acid is neutralized, which is produced after eating only to dissolve the blood.
+Due to problems with the thyroid gland, a malfunction of the stomach occurs: bile and pancreatic enzymes enter the duodenum with a delay, when all the food has already moved into the intestines.
+At this time, in an empty stomach, the pressure drops, and in the intestines, into which the food went, rises.
+Due to the difference in pressure, bile and pancreatic enzymes (this is a very powerful alkali in quality) enter the stomach, where hydrochloric acid is contained.
+As a result of the reaction between them, hydrochloric acid is neutralized, which is produced after eating only in order to dissolve the blood.

 If this happens after each meal, then the concentration of chlorine in the blood is not restored and the blood increases its viscosity.
-This causes the formation of blood clots (thrombophlebitis - lack of chlorine in the blood).
-With the appearance of thrombophlebitis, viscous blood begins to "glue" small vessels - capillaries, which are most on the limbs: arms, legs, in the head.
-Blood circulation is disturbed: hands become numb, cold, sweat.
+This causes the formation of blood clots (thrombophlebitis - a lack of chlorine in the blood).
+When thrombophlebitis appears, viscous blood begins to "glue" small vessels - capillaries, which are most of all on the limbs: arms, legs, in the head.
+Blood circulation is impaired: hands become numb, cold, sweaty.

-Not only the brain itself suffers, but also the eyes.
-The muscle of the eye is constantly in motion and must receive oxygen in a large volume, which is impossible when small vessels are glued together, so it spasms, resulting in nearsightedness, farsightedness or astigmatism.
-Over time, when large vessels begin to “stick” together, a stroke or heart attack occurs.
+It is not only the brain itself that suffers, but also the eyes.
+The muscle of the eye is constantly in motion and must receive oxygen in a large volume, which is impossible when small vessels are glued together, so it spasms, resulting in myopia, hyperopia or astigmatism.
+Over time, when large vessels begin to "stick", a stroke or heart attack occurs.

 Let us consider in more detail what human blood is and its functions, what thick blood is and the reasons that contribute to an increase in blood viscosity.

-Human blood is an opaque, red liquid composed of:
+Human blood is an opaque, red liquid consisting of:

 Pale yellow blood plasma;

-- Formed elements suspended in it: erythrocytes (red blood cells), leukocytes (white blood cells), platelets (platelets)
+- Form elements suspended in it: erythrocytes (red blood cells), leukocytes (white blood cells), platelets (platelets)

-Blood test for viscosity: plasma proteins prothrombin and fibrinogen are not critical.
+Blood viscosity test: plasma proteins prothrombin and fibrinogen are not critical.

-Blood viscosity is a very important indicator of blood, which determines the maximum life of the heart and blood vessels.
+Blood viscosity is a very important blood indicator, which determines the maximum service life of the heart and blood vessels.
 The higher the viscosity of the blood, the faster the heart wears out.
-And by increasing blood pressure, the heart checks the vessels for strength, the resistance of vessels to a heart attack, stroke.
+And by increasing blood pressure, the heart checks the vessels for strength, vascular resistance to heart attack, stroke.

-It is traditionally believed that blood viscosity is determined only by plasma proteins prothrombin and fibrinogen.
-Those. to assess blood viscosity, they are guided by the level of prothrombin, which should be at the lower limit of the normal range of 70-100%, and the amount of fibrinogen should be within 2-4 g / l.
+Traditionally, it is believed that blood viscosity is determined only by blood plasma proteins prothrombin and fibrinogen.
+Those. to assess blood viscosity, one is guided by the level of prothrombin, which should be at the lower limit of the normal range of 70-100%, and the amount of fibrinogen within the range of 2-4 g / l.

-And at the same time, blood viscosity is very high and the heart is forced to pump viscous blood with a significant overload!
+At the same time, the blood viscosity is very high and the heart is forced to pump viscous blood with significant overload!

-When a traditional blood viscosity test is performed, it is usually only the prothrombin level and the amount of fibrinogen in the blood that are analyzed - i.e. rely only on a part of the blood components that determine the rheological properties or fluidity of the blood plasma, and not the blood as a whole!
+When a traditional blood viscosity test is performed, it is usually only the prothrombin level and the amount of fibrinogen in the blood that are analyzed - i.e. rely only on a part of the blood components, which determine the rheological properties or fluidity of blood plasma, and not blood as a whole!
 Occasionally, ROE (ESR) is also taken into account.

-Prothrombin and fibrinogen are the most numerous proteins in blood plasma.
+Prothrombin and fibrinogen are the most abundant proteins in blood plasma.
 And blood plasma represents approximately 50% of the blood volume.
-And evaluating only these two components, reveal only a part of the factors that determine blood viscosity.
+And evaluating only these two components, only a part of the factors that determine blood viscosity are revealed.

-In the blood plasma there are other substances that contribute to the adhesion (agglutination) of red blood cells and determine the viscosity of the blood.
+In the blood plasma, there are other substances that contribute to the adhesion (agglutination) of erythrocytes and determine the viscosity of the blood.
 These are cholesterol, glucose, and protein digestion products.
-The level of cholesterol, the content of which in the blood serum depends on the state of the liver.
-As well as the ability of the pancreas to control blood sugar levels by moving glucose into cells for metabolism.
-As well as the ability of the liver to process the products of protein digestion and turn them into protein molecules peculiar only to you.
+The level of cholesterol, the content of which in the blood serum, depends on the condition of the liver.
+And also the ability of the pancreas to control blood sugar levels by moving glucose into cells for metabolism.
+And also the ability of the liver to process protein digestion products and convert them into protein molecules peculiar only to you.

-The remaining 50% in the blood is occupied by the actual blood cells - erythrocytes (approximately 99% of the volume of all blood cells), as well as platelets and leukocytes.
+The remaining 50% in the blood is occupied by the blood cells themselves - erythrocytes (approximately 99% of the volume of all blood cells), as well as platelets and leukocytes.

 In recent years, the ecological environment of a person has changed significantly, and the amount of natural food products has also decreased.
-Which largely affected the balance of the antioxidant system of the body and the amount of free radicals that are formed in the body of a modern person.
+This has largely affected the balance of the antioxidant system of the body and the amount of free radicals that are formed in the body of a modern person.
 Blood, occupying a strategically important position in the body, connects the system of barrier organs through which, together with the inhaled air, food and drinks, various xenobiotics from the environment enter.
-And the working area (actually the cell), where during any work the formation of waste products ("slags") and the production of free radicals occur.
+And the working area (the cell itself), where during any work there is the formation of waste products ("slags") and the production of free radicals.

 Why does blood viscosity change?

-Being at the intersection of two powerful streams of toxins (ecology on the one hand and intensity of work on the other), the state of the blood reflects the contribution of each component to the rheological properties of the blood.
+Being at the intersection of two powerful streams of toxins (ecology on the one hand and work intensity on the other), the state of the blood reflects the contribution of each component to the rheological properties of blood.
 Rather, the individual characteristics of the human body, the ability to withstand the surrounding ecology.

-If the antioxidant potential (the ability to produce and accumulate antioxidants) in your body is high, the blood will be more fluid and such a person is prone to longevity.
-And the most numerous blood cells in this case, when analyzing a live drop of blood, are located separately.
+If the antioxidant potential (the ability to produce and store antioxidants) in your body is high, the blood will be more fluid and such a person is prone to longevity.
+And the most numerous blood cells in this case, when analyzing a living drop of blood, are located separately.

-If the antioxidant potential of the body is low, the most numerous blood cells, erythrocytes, agglutinate with each other, forming bizarre structures resembling coin columns or tiles.
-Increases blood viscosity and many risks.
+If the antioxidant potential of the body is low, the most numerous blood cells, erythrocytes, agglutinate with each other, forming bizarre structures that resemble coin columns or tiles.
+Blood viscosity and many risks increase.

-An increase or decrease in the number of red blood cells in the tests.
+An increase or decrease in the number of red blood cells in the analyzes.
 ESR

-Erythrocytes and their significance in analyzes: a decrease and an increase in the number of erythrocytes in the general blood test and in the analysis and urine.
-Erythrocyte sedimentation rate (ESR) and its significance.
+Erythrocytes and their importance in analyzes: a decrease and increase in the number of erythrocytes in the general analysis of blood and in the analysis and urine.
+The erythrocyte sedimentation rate (ESR) and its value.

-Erythrocytes (red blood cells, rbc) are the most numerous blood cells that carry out the function of transporting oxygen and nutrients to tissues and organs.
-Red blood cells contain large amounts of the red pigment hemoglobin, which is able to bind oxygen in the lungs and release it in body tissues.
+Red blood cells (red blood cells, rbc) are the most abundant blood cells that carry oxygen and nutrients to tissues and organs.
+Red blood cells contain a large amount of the red pigment hemoglobin, which is able to bind oxygen in the lungs and release it in body tissues.

 • A decrease in the number of red blood cells in the blood is a sign anemia.

-• An increase in the number of red blood cells in the blood can be observed with severe dehydration, as well as with erythremia.
+• An increase in the number of red blood cells in the blood can be observed with severe dehydration, and with erythremia.

 • The appearance of red blood cells in the urine can be observed with inflammation of the urinary system(kidneys, bladder).

-Erythrocytes, or red blood cells, are the most numerous blood cells.
-Erythrocytes have the correct disk-shaped form.
-Along the edges of the erythrocyte is slightly thicker than in the center, and on the cut it looks like a biconcave lens, or dumbbell.
-This structure of the erythrocyte helps it to be maximally saturated with oxygen and carbon dioxide when passing through the human bloodstream.
+Red blood cells, or red blood cells, are the most abundant blood cells.
+Erythrocytes have a regular disc-like shape.
+At the edges, the erythrocyte is slightly thicker than in the center, and on the cut looks like a biconcave lens, or dumbbell.
+This structure of the erythrocyte helps it to saturate with oxygen and carbon dioxide as much as possible while passing through the human bloodstream.

 The formation of red blood cells occurs in the red bone marrow, under the action of a special kidney hormone - erythropoietin.
-Mature erythrocytes circulating in the blood do not contain a nucleus and organelles, and cannot synthesize hemoglobin and nucleic acids.
+Mature red blood cells circulating in the blood do not contain nuclei and organelles, and cannot synthesize hemoglobin and nucleic acids.

-Red blood cells are characterized by a low level of metabolism, which leads to a long lifespan, an average of 120 days.
+For erythrocytes, a low level of metabolism is characteristic, which determines their long life span, on average 120 days.
 Within 120 days of the release of red blood cells from the red bone marrow into the bloodstream, they gradually wear out.
 At the end of this period, the "old" erythrocytes are deposited and destroyed in the spleen and liver.

-The process of formation of new erythrocytes in the red bone marrow is ongoing, therefore, despite the destruction of old erythrocytes, the total number of erythrocytes in the blood remains constant.
+The process of formation of new red blood cells in the red bone marrow is ongoing, therefore, despite the destruction of old red blood cells, the total number of red blood cells in the blood remains constant.

-Red blood cells consist mainly (2/3) of hemoglobin, a special protein containing iron, the main function of which is the transport of oxygen and carbon dioxide.
-Hemoglobin has a red color, which determines the characteristic color of red blood cells and blood.
+Erythrocytes consist mainly (2/3) of hemoglobin - a special protein containing iron, the main function of which is to carry oxygen and carbon dioxide.
+Hemoglobin is red in color, which determines the characteristic color of red blood cells and blood.

-However, it is much more convenient and practical to determine not the total number of red blood cells in the human body, but their content in a small volume of blood (for example, in 1 cubic millimeter, μl).
-The content of red blood cells in 1 cubic mm (µl) is an important indicator that is used in determining the general condition of the patient and in the diagnosis of many diseases.
+However, it is much more convenient and practical to determine not the total number of erythrocytes in the human body, but their content in a small volume of blood (for example, in 1 cubic millimeter, μl).
+The content of erythrocytes in 1 cubic mm (μl) is an important indicator that is used in determining the general condition of the patient and in the diagnosis of many diseases.

-In healthy people, the normal total content of erythrocytes in one volumetric unit of blood (norm) fluctuates within fairly narrow limits.
-We also add that the norms of the content of red blood cells depend on the age of the person, his gender, place of residence.
+In healthy people, the normal total content of erythrocytes in one volumetric unit of blood (norm) fluctuates within rather narrow limits.
+We also add that the norms of the content of erythrocytes depend on the age of the person, his sex, and place of residence.

 • On the first day of life, in a newborn child - from 4.3 to 7.6x10¹² / l